Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Related external links:

-Stavern Memorial commemorations - this website (Stavern Memorial for Seamen) says that 25 Norwegians and 8 of other nationalities died.
-26 Norwegians are listed (birthdates and home towns are included).
-The list agrees largely with mine above (some names are spelt differently, and some titles are also different), but has an extra name, Nils Petter Gjærum.
-Perhaps he had served on this ship and died in a previous incident.
+Stavern Memorial commemorations - This website (Stavern Memorial for Seamen) says that 25 Norwegians and 8 of other nationalities died.
+26 Norwegians are named, but the carpenter is listed twice, once as Nils Petter Gjærum, and again as Nils Jensen (as can be seen, the same birthday is given) - his father's name was Jens, hence the Jensen.
+The list agrees largely with mine above (some names are spelt differently, and some titles are also different).

 U-85